 Non-parties, such as the Garda Síochána Ombudsman Commission (“GSOC”) in a case investigated by the gardaí, have no standing to argue disclosure before the trial court and are not represented in the trial procedure.
 Nevertheless, the issue of what to do about relevant material in the possession or procurement of a non-party arises frequently.
 If relevant material exists which the Defence is not allowed to see, a fair trial cannot take place and the courts will stop the prosecution.
 Having regard to GSOC’s statutory objectives of fairness to all and of public confidence, GSOC has – following discussions with the DPP – developed a protocol for non-party disclosure.

 In practice, both GSOC and the Gardaí may conduct an investigation into the same, or a related, set of circumstances.
 Cases can arise where GSOC carries out an investigation and has not submitted a file to the DPP but it holds material that is potentially relevant to a prosecution commenced in the name of the DPP on foot of a Garda investigation.
 In late 2012 GSOC and the Office of the DPP signed a protocol to deal with non-party disclosure in such cases.
+This was revised in 2019 and a new protocol was signed in June 2019.
 Some documents, for example witness statements of the accused and relevant medical records will be passed directly to the defence.

-In cases, as described at Part 3 above, when notified in accordance with Part 5, below, GSOC uses its best endeavours to disclose material within its possession or procurement that is potentially relevant to a trial, provided it is not subject to a claim of privilege.
+In cases, as described at Part 3 above, when notified in accordance with Part 5, below, GSOC uses its best endeavours to disclose material within its possession or procurement that is potentially relevant to a trial.

 For much of this material, non-party disclosure will be effected via the Office of the DPP as it is a matter, in the first instance, for the DPP to determine its relevance (subject to the adjudication of the court where the Defence disputes the DPP’s view).
 However non-party disclosure of certain material can be effected directly to the Defence (this is explained in greater detail at Part 6b, below).